JAlcocerT/JAlcocerT/content/blog/concepts-BIGDATA.md

 And Databricks offers Databricks SQL, which provides a SQL interface for querying data in your data lake.

-You're hitting on a key point about Databricks' architecture!
-Here's why it needs integration with other cloud providers:
+About Databricks' architecture - Here's why it needs integration with other cloud providers:

 **1. Storage:**